 New default theme twenty twenty-two

 The new default Twenty Twenty-Two theme has various block patterns, covering headers, footers, pages, and columns.
-In total, there are over 70 patterns, providing endless possibilities of full site editing.
+In total, there are over 70 patterns, providing endless possibilities for full-site editing.

 Block site editor